Skip to content

 Enable or Disable BitLocker Settings (Admin Required)

-You must be an administrator to perform these steps.
-If you are on Windows 11 Pro, you can use the Group Policy Editor.
+You need administrator privileges to perform these steps.
+If you’re using Windows 11 Pro, you can use the Group Policy Editor.

 Using Group Policy Editor